kaiomagalhaes/blog/en/the-art-of-delivering-product.md

 When I started the real questions things got a little hot.

 1. Do you have the money to build all of it?

   For lack of proper knowledge some people tend to believe that a piece of software is cheap.
-They forgot that developers need to be paid and it has some costs like servers, email services, merchandising and so on.
+They forgot that developers need to be paid as well as other things like servers, email services, merchandising and so on.

+  A recurring thing is that if you have an idea someone is going to put their money on it.
+If you check most of the startup pitch presentations you are going to see that most of the time the investiment is made in the person/execution and that the idea is just something in the middle.

 2. How do you plan to enter in the market?

 And last but not less important